 The reason agglutinates and glass spherules are special is that both lithologies can only be produced at or above the Moon’s surface, proving that the breccia material was at or very near the lunar surface.
 This is how we know that regolith breccias are composed of regolith.

 Meteorite impacts both break rocks apart and glue rock fragments back together again.
 During impacts of meteorites that form craters of hundreds of meters in diameter or larger, the material just below the point of impact melts and some even vaporizes.
 Material that is deeper may just shatter in place, creating rock fragments.
 When the shock wave associated with the impact passes through fine grained surface material, the material can be compressed into a rock, something like making a snowball by squeezing snow in your hands.
 If the resulting rock contains glass spherules or agglutinates, it is called a regolith breccia.
-If it consistent only of fragmental material with no glass spherules or agglutinates, it is called a fragmental breccia.
+If it consists only of fragmental material with no glass spherules or agglutinates, it is called a fragmental breccia.
 Regolith breccias consist of fine-grained material from the upper few meters of the Moon; fragmental breccias consist of material that was deeper.

 When a lunar meteoroid that is a regolith breccia is heated and the surface melts as it passes through Earth’s atmosphere, the solar-wind implanted gases are driven off.
 This leads to a vesicular fusion crusts – a fusion crust with gas bubbles.
 If a meteorite has a highly vesicular fusion crust, then it is likely to be a lunar meteorite.